lzieniew/hyprland/README.md

 # hyprland
 collection of dot config files for hyprland with a simple install script for a fresh Arch linux with yay

+###Disclaimer
+The hyprland.knsv file contains most of the actual config files, which could be the most useful for just having a look at the config and not applying it to some machine.
+The .knsv file format can be unpacked with standard zip utilities, like: `unzip hyprland.knsv` for inspection

 ## Instruction

 1. First, install arch using archinstall script, using minimal config